haihabi/MD-GAN/README.md

 # MD-GAN

 This repository contains PyTorch implementation of [MD-GAN](http://openaccess.thecvf.com/content_CVPR_2019/papers/Eghbal-zadeh_Mixture_Density_Generative_Adversarial_Networks_CVPR_2019_paper.pdf), along with notebook for training.
-This repository is highly base on the following repositoy: https://github.com/eghbalz/mdgan

 The repository contains a [training notebook](examples/training_md_gan.ipynb) for a Mixture of Gaussion.
 # Contributing